fsharp/fsharp.org/specs/component-design-guidelines/index.md

 This document looks at some of the issues related to F# component design and coding.
 In particular, it covers:

-* Guidelines for designing “vanilla” .NET libraries for use from any .NET language.

 * Guidelines for F#-to-F# libraries and F# implementation code.

 * Suggestions on coding conventions for F# implementation code.

+* Guidelines for designing “vanilla” .NET libraries for use from any .NET language.

-F# is often seen as a functional language, but in reality is a multi-paradigm language; the OO, functional and imperative paradigms are all well supported.
-That is, F# is a functional-oriented language—many of the defaults are set up to encourage functional programming, but programming in the other paradigms is effective and efficient, and a combination is often best of all.
-It is a common misconception that the functional and object-oriented programming methodologies are competing.
+F# is commonly called  a functional-first language: object, functional and imperative paradigms are all well supported, but functional programming tends to be the first technique used.
+Many of the defaults of F# are set up to encourage functional programming, but programming in the other paradigms is effective and efficient, and a combination is often best of all.
+It is a common misconception that the functional and object programming methodologies are competing.
 In fact, they are generally orthogonal and largely complementary.
-Often, functional programming playing a stronger role “in the small” (e.g. at the implementation level of functions/method and the code contained therein) and OO playing a bigger role “in the large” (e.g. at the structural level of classes, interfaces, and namespaces, and the organization of APIs for frameworks).
+Often, functional programming plays a stronger role “in the small” (e.g. at the implementation level of functions/method and the code contained therein) and object programming playe a bigger role “in the large” (e.g. at the structural level of classes, interfaces, and namespaces, and the organization of APIs for frameworks).
+A good guide to functional programming is at [fsharpforfunandprofit.com](http://fsharpforfunandprofit.com).

 Regardless of the methodology, the component and library designer faces a number of practical and prosaic issues when trying to craft an API that is most easily usable by developers.
 One of the strengths of the .NET platform is its unified programming model that is independent of the programming language being used.
-The consistency throughout both the .NET Framework and other .NET libraries is the result of conscientious application of the .NET Library Design Guidelines, published online by Microsoft and as a book (“Framework Design Guidelines: Conventions, Idioms, and Patterns for Reusable .NET Libraries” by Krzysztof Cwalina and Brad Abrams) by Addison-Wesley.
-These guidelines steer library designers towards creating a consistent set of APIs which enables components to be both easily authored in, and seamlessly consumed by, a variety of .NET languages.
+The consistency throughout both the .NET Framework and other .NET libraries is the result of conscientious application of the [.NET Library Design Guidelines](http://msdn.microsoft.com/en-us/library/vstudio/ms229042(v=vs.100).aspx).
+These steer library designers towards creating a consistent set of APIs which enables components to be both easily authored in, and seamlessly consumed by, a variety of .NET languages.

 As a .NET programming language, the general guidelines and conventions for .NET component programming and library design apply to F#.
 Nevertheless F# has a number of unique features, as well as some of its own conventions and idioms, which make it worthwhile to provide prescriptive advice specific to using F#.
 Even if you are writing small F# scripts, it can be useful to be familiar with these design guidelines, as today’s scripts and tiny projects often evolve into tomorrow’s reusable library components.